The History of Veterinary Medicine:

 First pathogenic bacterium identified that does not need or use iron.
 The bacterium causes Lyme disease in humans.

 Using her tenacious approach to diagnosis, NYC zoo pathologist Tracey McNamara, DVM linked a rash of local crow deaths to a mysterious human encephalitis outbreak in 1999.
 McNamara found their common cause to be West Nile Virus, a foreign pathogen not then recognized in the United States, which causes death in many of its human and animal victims.
-A diplomate of the American College of Veterinary Pathology, McNamara earned her veterinary degree from Cornell College of Veterinary Medicine in 1982, and is the chief of pathology at the Wildlife Conservation Society, headquartered at the Bronx Zoo.
+A diplomat of the American College of Veterinary Pathology, McNamara earned her veterinary degree from Cornell College of Veterinary Medicine in 1982, and is the chief of pathology at the Wildlife Conservation Society, headquartered at the Bronx Zoo.

 An internationally-recognized authority on blood diseases in animals, W. Jean Dodds, DVM established Hemopet, the first nonprofit blood bank for animals, in the mid-1980s.
 Through southern California-based Hemopet, Dodds - a grantee of the National Heart, Lung, and Blood Institute, and author of over 150 research publications – provides canine blood components and blood-bank supplies throughout North America, consults in clinical pathology, and lectures worldwide